Tarmean/tarmean.github.io/mutable_lenses.md

 The Rust code is pretty similar, point to the Imperative Haskell proponents.
 The Rust code, unfortunately, is also orders of magnitudes faster.

-## *Fast* imperative Haskell
+## *Fast* Imperative Haskell

 Our original Haskell code was pretty much imperative already - how bad could writing a faster version be?
 Pretty bad, it turns out.
 Here are the direct challenges

 - Vectors can't over-allocate with a capacity for cheap `append`
 - Vectors don't come with a sort or dedup function
 - Vectors don't have support for virtually nested arrays like `int[10][]`
-- The non-vector libraries are frameworks, usually geared for parallelism
+- The non-`vector` vector libraries are frameworks, usually geared for parallelism
 - There exists no hash table in Haskell that doesn't store keys and values as pointers
-- Some default Hashable instances are questionable
+- Some default Hashable instances are... questionable
 - Nested mutable containers are a pain
 - ...also pure data in mutable containers is a pain
 - ...also mutable containers in pure data are a pain